gipi/low-level/docs/arch/arm.md

 purpose registers available to regular programs and a status register (actually there are more general purpose registers and status registers but those are only used in exception modes and not important for our discussion).
-Every instruction is 4 bytes long so we must ensure that all 4 of these bytes are alphanumeric.
-This is very different from the x86 architecture which has variable length instructions.
-As a result, getting instructions to be completely alphanumeric is harder on ARM than on x86.
+Every instruction is 4 bytes long, this is very different from the x86 architecture which has variable length instructions.

 Registers R0 to R12 are real general purpose registers that do not have a dedicated purpose.
 Register R13 is used as a stack pointer